mmzaghlool/mmzaghlool/README.md

 I've coding for more than 3 years.

-Currently, i am working with curawella as software team leader trying to close the gab between the doctors, patients, and pharmaceutical companies.
+Currently, I am working with curawella as a software team leader trying to close the gap between the doctors, patients, and pharmaceutical companies.

-Previously, i worked for multiple companies such as Nqraa "Creative Click" as a cross-platform mobile developer on the QMS of Al-Madina Al-Monawara, and multiple freelancing projects such as ELMahaily lawyer, and Chicken Corner
+Previously, I worked for multiple companies such as Nqraa "Creative Click" as a cross-platform mobile developer on the QMS of Al-Madina Al-Monawara, and multiple freelancing projects such as ELMahaily lawyer, and Chicken Corner

 <!--
 **mmzaghlool/mmzaghlool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.